Welcome to MQL4

 MQL4 stands for MetaQuotes Language 4.

-MetaQuotes is the company that built the MetaTrader Trading Platform, and to make it stronger than the other trading platforms the company provided the trading platform with a built-in programming language.
-The build-in programming language (MQL4) enables the user (you) to write his trading strategies and technical indicators.
+MetaQuotes is the company that built the MetaTrader Trading Platform.
+To make this trading platform stronger than the other trading platforms, the company provided it with a built-in programming language.

 The MQL4 language enables you to create one of the following: